saisravan909/rev5-continuous-monitoring-cwg/README.md

-# rev5-continuous-monitoring
+# Rev5 Continuous Monitoring Working Group
-Repository for community collaboration in the FedRAMP 2025 Rev5 Continuous Monitoring Working Group.
+Welcome to the *Rev5 Continuous Monitoring* Community Working Group!
+Please refer to the [Working Group Charter](charter.md) for information about the goals and primary audience of the working group.